"Watching #candle" Limestone, 7 x 13.3 x 0.9 cm, 2019, Adoka Niitsu

 In 1796 when German playwright and actor Alois Senefelder (1771-1834) was seeking an inexpensive printing method, he accidentally noticed how oil on the stone repelled water, and he thus invented planographic (flat) printing.
 “Lithos” means 'stone' in ancient Greek.

 Later, it became possible to print a large number of multicolor prints.
-This fascinated artists like Toulouse-Lautrec in Paris, and opened up then-new artistic fields of applied art, multiples art, advertising, and art with political intention.
+This fascinated artists like Toulouse-Lautrec in Paris, and opened up then-new artistic fields of applied art, multiples art, advertising, and political art prints.
 Posters in public spaces in cities stimulated people's lifestyles and pushed towards modernization through the power of the image.

-Lithography is also a technology that led to today’s offset printing and is likewise applied to the printing technology of semiconductor microchip of computers and smartphones, called "photolithography, as it combines methods of lithography and photography.
+Lithography is also a technology that led to today’s offset printing and is likewise applied to the printing technology of the semiconductor microchips of computers and smartphones, called "photolithography, as it combines methods of lithography and photography.

 Limestone is formed mainly from the calcareous shell and skeletal remains of microscopic marine organisms, such as coral, foraminifera, and molluscs.
 The stones were hand-collected by the artist Adoka Niitsu while she was in the Solnhofen region of Germany, known for its quarries of a particular limestone used for lithographic printing.
 Each part of the stone contains many different fossils, each telling their story of the earth before the arrival of humans.
 Limestone can be considered as an origin of mass media.